zonatime/getdata-006/README.md

 Steps to reproduce the output.

 1. Create a working directory to store the expanded source data, run_analysis.R, and the output tidy data set.
-2. Download https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the working directory and expand the zip file.
+2. Download "getdata-projectfiles-UCI HAR Dataset.zip" from the repository to the working directory and expand the zip file.
 The resulting file structure must be unchanged for run_analysis.R to function correctly.
 3. Copy run_analysis.R from this git repository to the working directory.
 4. Open R console and setwd(“working directory”)
 5. source("run_analysis.R")